 Everybody knows that one of the best things about fall is the food that you get to eat.
-Fall food is way tasty, but guess what?
-Many popular seasonal foods this time of year also tend to be packed with calories.
+Fall food is way tasty, but many popular seasonal foods this time of year also tend to be packed with calories.

 Fall isn’t fall without pumpkins.
 And over the past few years, it seems like the pumpkin craze has exploded.
 There’s no way to avoid them, even if you wanted to!
 Each time fall rolls around we see a whole new supply of pumpkin foods and products.
 From cereal and soda to coffee and cream cheese: pumpkin takes over.